DSML-book/.github/profile/README.md

 📢 **Good news!**
 - The **first edition** of this book is available **free of charge** for educational purposes or self-study.
 You are welcome to download the PDF, provided that you give due acknowledgement to the source.
-- The **second edition** is coming soon!
+- The **second edition** is out now (20 November, 2025)!
 [Click here for details and updates](https://www.routledge.com/Data-Science-and-Machine-Learning-Mathematical-and-Statistical-Methods-Second-Edition/Botev-Kroese-Taimre/p/book/9781032488684?srsltid=AfmBOorD509k15hLWyM9t5NVfaP9Zc2jCHIsoIwJbZ40XDwCMxuWMUDT)

 #### Citation